Macular Degeneration

 Monitoring

-As the patient ages, so does the retina, and so the patient and the ophthalmologist must stay vigilant looking for new evidence of disease.
-The retinologist will usually give the patient a home-testing card, called an Amsler grid, is often helpful.
+As the patient ages, so does the retina.
+The patient and the eye doctor must stay vigilant looking for new evidence of disease.
+The doctor will usually give the patient a home-testing card, called an Amsler grid, which can be helpful.
 This self-screening tool will allow the patient to catch new symptoms as early as possible so that any wet AMD is caught and treated quickly.

 Nutritional Therapy